OpenFlashcard/give_my_regards_to_black_jack/README.md

 [日本語版 README はこちら](docs/README-ja.md)

-# Open Source English Vocabulary Book Project "Give My Regards to Black Jack"
+# Open Source English Vocabulary Book "Give My Regards to Black Jack"

-This repository is used to create an open source English vocabulary book for Japanese people based on the manga "Give My Regards to Black Jack".
+This repository is used to create an open source English vocabulary book based on the manga "Give My Regards to Black Jack".

 ## Project Page